rtomrud/apolloniabot/README.md

+# Apollonia Bot

+Listen to any song or podcast together with your friends or colleagues on a Discord voice call.

 ## Inspiration

 We have spent a lot of time hanging out (virtually) with friends on [Discord](https://discord.com/), particularly during the lockdowns.
 A lot of times, while being in a group voice chat we want to listen to music or to a podcast together, as if we all were in the same room.